evgenii-petukhov/SimpleMongoMigrations/README.md

 | MongoDB Atlas Dedicated Cluster (M10+) |        ✅ Yes         | Fully supports transactions.                                     |
 | Azure Cosmos DB (MongoDB API v4.0+)    |   ✅ Yes (limited)    | Only within the same partition key; no cross-partition support.  |

 Standalone MongoDB instances do **not** support multi-document transactions.
 The migration engine automatically detects whether transactions are supported.
-If transactions are not supported, the transaction scope specified in `WithTransactionScope` will be ignored, and the `session` parameter of the `Up` method will be `null`.
+If transactions are not supported, the transaction scope specified in `WithTransactionScope` will be ignored, and the `session` parameter of the `UpAsync` method will be `null`.

 **Limitations:**